brunoasm/usnps_to_nexus/README.md

 # unlinked_snps_to_nexus.py
 A simple script that converts unlinked_snps files produced by [pyRAD](https://github.com/dereneaton/pyrad) to a NEXUS file suitable for SNAPP.

-The input files are simply phylip alignments in which heterozygous individuals are coded by ambiguities, missing data by N and gaps by -.
+The input files are simply phylip-formatted alignments in which heterozygous individuals are coded by ambiguities, missing data by N and gaps by -.

 ## Usage
 To show help: `python unlinked_snps_to_nexus.py -h`